Nō and Kyōgen Rare Materials Digital Collections

 Title:

-A Course to Attain the Flower, Hosokawa ten-treatises collection
+A Course to Attain the Flower, Hosokawa Collection of Ten Treatises

 Title (jp):